 The first professional surfers who approached this beach are Jim Thompson, Alex Matienzo, and Dick Notmeyer.
 In 1961, they decided to surf the inside spot (not the outer reef) during the winter.

-The best months to surf on the Maverick’s Beach are September through April.
-But before surfing, surfers must be ready to commit their body and mind through the deadly waves.
+The best months to surf on Maverick’s Beach are September through April.
+But before surfing, surfers must be ready to commit their bodies and mind to the deadly waves.
 The water pressure on this beach is around 20 to 50 feet, which is strong enough to damage a person’s eardrums.
 Its strong currents can also push the surfers down from 20 to 50 feet below the surface.

-Cowell Beach is one of the famous places among beginners who want to enhance their surfing skills.
+Cowell Beach is one of the famous places for beginners who want to enhance their surfing skills.
 It is also ideal for longboards, especially on low tides.
-The gently rolling waves of the beach have fun and easy-going atmosphere for all types of surfers.
+The gently rolling waves of the beach have a fun and easygoing atmosphere for all types of surfers.
 It can get crowded during the summer since there is a variety of surf schools available.

 Getting to San Onofre Beach is pretty easy.
 Surfers can either drive north from San Diego or south from the five freeways.

 If a surfer is looking for a little solitude, this beach would be an ideal place.
 It has plenty of space which is perfect for camping, too.

 5. Trestles Beach (San Clemente, California)

 Trestles Beach, also known as the jewel of Southern California, is named after a wooden trestle bridge (replaced with a concrete viaduct last 2012) that surfers walk through to reach the beach.